 Substitute the Good for the Bad

 Suddenly removing some of your kids’ favorite foods from the pantry might not be the best way to get them to eat healthier.
 Instead, make small adjustments to some favorite recipes.
-For example, instead of frying foods, try grilling.
+For example, there is a massive list of different protein cakes you can bake, or instead of frying foods, try grilling.
 Or, when you make pancakes, leave out the sugar, flour and butter and use bananas.
 Doing these little things will not sacrifice taste, but will be much healthier.
 After some time, you could reveal to your kids what you’ve done, but in the beginning, you’ll be getting them to eat healthier without them really even knowing it.